The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Introduction

 \para{Comparison with concurrent and follow-up works (\autoref{tab:comparison})} Concurrently and independently to our research, Wu et al. proposed PROMPTLEAK~\cite{wuknow}, an attack that exploits the Longest Prefix Match (LPM) scheduling policy in SGLang, which prioritizes requests with longer prefix matches, to leak user prompts.
 Their method performs collision attacks by sending carefully crafted batched prompts.
 When a request shares more KV cache entries than others, SGLang prioritizes it, enabling adversaries to extract victim tokens.
 In contrast, our work identifies a more general KV cache side channel that does not depend on LPM-based scheduling and thus remains effective even without prefix-based prioritization.
 Moreover, we are the first to reveal a semantic cache side channel, propose practical mitigations, and conduct real-world measurements to assess leakage risks in commercial LLMs.

 Inspired by our findings, Gu et al. conducted a subsequent large-scale measurement study on prompt caching in real-world LLM services~\cite{gustanford}, identifying its presence in 8 out of 17 evaluated providers.
 More recently, Zheng et al. investigated timing side channels in LLMs through the InputSnatch attack~\cite{zheng2024inputsnatch}.
 However, their work lacks the optimized search strategy we introduce for efficient request recovery and suffers from practical limitations.
 Specifically, their KV cache attacks on vLLM can extract blocks of 16 tokens but are limited to template-dependent scenarios, requiring attackers to have prior knowledge of fixed input structures.
 Additionally, their semantic cache attacks on GPTCache aim to infer patterns from retrieved documents but do not address self-induced interference from the attackers' own queries and lack eviction strategies to mitigate adversarial noise.
 In contrast, our approach enables template-free extraction, independent of application-specific formats, and incorporates eviction-controlled probing to systematically eliminate interference.
 Furthermore, we validate the effectiveness of our method in a realistic setting: a document summarization service powered by a commercial LLM API.

+In general, PROMPTLEAK and InputSnatch achieve higher prompt recovery rates and lower per-token recovery costs than our attack, but at the expense of much stronger assumptions.
+Specifically, PROMPTLEAK depends on the LPM scheduling policy in SGLang, while InputSnatch relies on predefined template structures and fixed sentence blocks known to the attacker.
+By contrast, our method only assumes cache sharing and does not require such constraints.
+Even under this weaker and more realistic model, our attack achieves a reasonable single-token recovery accuracy and can recover a meaningful number of tokens --- 81 tokens with only 519 guesses (\autoref{subsec:evalpsa}).
+In practice, attackers could recover even more tokens by employing a stronger next-token predictor and increasing the maximum number of attack queries.

+\ignore{Concurrently and independently to our research, Wu et al. proposed PROMPTLEAK~\cite{wuknow}, an attack that exploits the Longest Prefix Match (LPM) scheduling policy in SGLang, which prioritizes requests with longer prefix matches, to leak user prompts.
+Their method performs collision attacks by sending carefully crafted batched prompts.
+When a request shares more KV cache entries than others, SGLang prioritizes it, enabling adversaries to extract victim tokens.
+More recently, Zheng et al. investigated timing side channels in LLMs through the InputSnatch attack~\cite{zheng2024inputsnatch}.
+However, their work suffers from practical limitations.
+Specifically, their KV cache attacks on vLLM can extract blocks of 16 tokens but are limited to template-dependent scenarios, requiring attackers to have prior knowledge of fixed input structures.
+Additionally, their semantic cache attacks on GPTCache aim to infer patterns from retrieved documents but do not address self-induced interference from the attackers' own queries and lack eviction strategies to mitigate adversarial noise.